What jobs are being taken over by robots and computers?

 Soldiers and guards

 Today, many militaries already use autonomous and remotely flying drones as a replacement for many missions.
 Many militaries are also researching and creating robots to replace human ground soldiers.
-These robots can be deployed to guard an area, assist soldiers in carrying heavy gear, and even can detect and attack enemies.
+These robots can be deployed to guard an area, assist soldiers in carrying heavy gear, and can detect and attack enemies.

 There are also companies developing security guard robots to patrol and monitor an area at night.
-For example, robots from Knightscope can hear, see (in day and night), and even smell dangers in the area they are patrolling.
+For example, robots from Knightscope can hear, see (in day and night), and smell dangers in the area they are patrolling.
 These robots can immediately alert humans when it senses danger or potential threats.

 Before the Internet, many people worked as travel agents to help find, arrange, and book the best deal for traveling.
 Today, with the Internet and computers, you can do this yourself without needing a travel agent.